aws-samples/amazon-managed-service-for-apache-flink-examples/java/GettingStartedTable/README.md

 To start the Flink job in IntelliJ edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*.

+### Data generator

+The project includes a [simple Python script](./data-generator/generator.py) that generates data and publishes to Kafka.
+Edit the script to change the boostrap brokers and topic name.